goauthentik/authentik/website/integrations/services/meshcentral/index.md

 ## What is MeshCentral

-> MeshCentral is an open source, multi-platform, self-hosted, feature packed web site for remote device management.
+> MeshCentral is a free, open source, web-based platform for remote device management.
 >
 > -- https://meshcentral.com